Probability Distribution-free General Scenario Programming: Strategic Scenario Selection

-\textbf{Proposition} (on the theoretical basis of strategic sampling). \textit{The number of active scenarios $\Check{N}$ is less than or equal to the number $n$ of variables $x$.}
+\textbf{Lemma 1} (on active scenarios): \textit{For Case 1, the number of active scenarios $\Check{N}$ is less than or equal to the number $n$ of variables $x$ in} (CCO-ExU).

-\textit{Proof}: Any finite dimensional convex optimization problem has at most $n$ active constraints if it is feasible (Lemma 2.2 of \cite{calafiore2010random}).
-Since $f(\cdot)$ in (\ref{constr}) is a vector of $m$ functions, each scenario $u^{(i)}$ contributes $m$ constraints to the optimization model.
+\textit{Proof}: According to Lemma 2.2 of \cite{calafiore2010random}, any finite dimensional (GSP-CCO-ExU) of Case 1 has at most $n$ active constraints if it is feasible.
+Since $g(\cdot)$ in (\ref{constr_CRP})/(\ref{constr_CSP}) is a vector of $m$ functions, each scenario $u^{(i)}$ contributes $m$ constraints to the optimization model.
 Even for the most conservative case, where each active scenario only contain one active constraint, the number of active scenarios $\Check{N}$ is at most $n$.
-As a result, $\Check{N}$ will not exceed $n$ for all other cases. $\square$
+As a result, $\Check{N}$ will not exceed $n$ for all other cases.

-Note that $\Check{N} \ll \Bar{N}$ and $\Check{N} \ll \hat{N}$.
-The proposition implies that most of the $\hat{N}$ randomly-sampled scenarios are inactive and can be removed without impacting the optimal solution.
-Viz, to obtain a satisfactory optimal solution $x^*$, only $\Check{N}$ active scenarios are needed.
-Although the active scenarios are not a priori known, the proposition proves that there exists space for researchers to develop strategic sampling methods of finding $\tilde{N}$ input scenarios which can properly approximate the effect of $\Check{N}$ active scenarios with $\tilde{N} \ll \Bar{N}$ and $\tilde{N} \ll \hat{N}$.
-Such a phenomenon has also been observed in our preliminary study.